 Further, the system should be capable enough to stop the spammers from publishing.

 All this is pretty easy and straightforward in WordPress but needs to be developed in other frameworks.

 When a user fills a form on the website, they should get a mail from the system copied to you of the details they have provided in the form.
 Moreover, this data should be stored in database for future purpose.

 In WordPress websites, contact form 7 along with Flamingo is used for forms and mails.

 In websites developed in WordPress, you can do this very easily through the famous Yoast plugin.
-For websites developed in other frameworks like Laravel or using a frontend framework like ReactJS, this needs to be developed from scratch.
+For websites developed in other frameworks like Laravel or using a frontend framework like ReactJS need to be developed from scratch.

 You must be able to change the images and alt tags by your own even with little or no knowledge of coding.
 In WordPress, this can be easily done through its media tab which provides options for updating alt text and title very easily.